Planning a garden for dogs

 Paving or mulch

 As your dog get older, he may become visually impaired.
-He can find his way around by feeling the different surfaces with his paws - lawn, flower bed, gravel, etc. Put gravel or bark round things he may bump into.
+He can find his way around by feeling the different surfaces with his paws - lawn, flower bed, gravel, etc. Put gravel, bark, or stones round things he may bump into.
 Aromatic plants like lavender (and many indigenous plants) will help to guide him.
 If he can't see it, he can smell it.
-Another benefit of lavender is its calming effect.
-Try cutting a few sprigs and hiding it under the dog's cushion to help him relax when anxious.

 Cement ornaments, statues, birdbaths, table and chairs, can make a garden look attractive while being indestructible.